Sea Glass, Beach Glass, and the Growing Popularity of Collecting Glass Pieces

 Posted on December 30 2019

-But there is a growing community of folks around the world who are finding the most amazing glass treasures tossed by the ocean or buried in river muck.
+There is a growing community of folks around the world who are finding the most amazing glass treasures tossed by the ocean or buried in river muck.
 There are museums and magazines devoted to these finds, and hundreds of Instagram accounts showcasing everything from bonfire glass to vintage ink bottles like the one shown above.
 (Photo thanks to Instagram´s @myordinarytreasure, a delightful accounting of the vintage glass pieces Jane finds while digging in the rivers of southern England.)

 But not all found glass is equal, or even similar.